 Narayn Krishant, 45, has worked at the rat temple for 25 years

-Outside the entrance, Narayn watches over the shoes of every visitor.
+Outside the entrance, Krishant watches over the shoes of every visitor.
 He has never misplaced a pair.

-Imagine: people come from all over India to drink water and drink milk with the rats, to eat with the rats.
+Imagine: People come from all over India to drink water and drink milk with the rats, to eat with the rats.
 I am able to walk inside and worship them always, for 20 minutes now, for ten minutes later.
-Every day I work here for 16 hours, and for only 5,000 rupee [$74] a month but this is a pure place and everyone is born with a duty for their life.
+Every day I work here for 16 hours, and for only 5,000 rupee [about $75] a month, but this is a pure place, and everyone is born with a duty for their life.
 This is mine.

 The first time I came here I was just eight years old.
 I thought, I don't need to go to other countries or anywhere else, only this temple.